Judges

 Photo: Ruth Andrade

-judge for the Ancient & Indigenous Wisdom Award.
+judge for the Indigenous Knowledge & Wisdom Award.

 Ruth started working for Lush in 2004 and soon became the head of environment at Lush, inspiring many environmental initiatives during that time.
 After a long hiatus, Ruth is now back to mainly work on three aims: lead brand strategy on regenerative impact, support organisational development based on living systems and help evolve our charitable giving strategies.
 She is passionate about how to transform business into a force of regeneration and to leverage the power of a global brand to do good.